Polydisperse collision kernels in droplet-laden turbulence with implications for rain formation: Results

-We observe that the behavior of the bidisperse collision kernel falls into two regimes, depending on the Stokes numbers of the colliding pair.
-At small Stokes numbers (i.e., when both $St_i, St_j \lesssim 0.5$), polydispersity enhances the collision kernel even if it involves reducing the Stokes number of one of the colliding droplets.
-This can be observed in \cref{fig:bidisp}(a): starting from a point on the diagonal (with $St_i,St_j\leq0.5$), moving horizontally or vertically towards a smaller Stokes number for one particle (while the other remains fixed) leads to an increase in $\Gamma$.
+We observe that the behavior of the bidisperse kernel falls into two regimes.
+At small Stokes numbers (i.e., when both $St_i, St_j \lesssim 0.4$), polydispersity enhances collisions even when it reduces the Stokes number of one of the colliding droplets.
+This behavior is evident in \cref{fig:bidisp}(a): starting from a point on the diagonal ($St_i, St_j \leq 0.4$), moving horizontally to the left or vertically downward--thus decreasing one Stokes number while keeping the other fixed--results in an increase in $\Gamma$.
 To explain this behavior, consider the competing effects of polydispersity to decrease particle clustering yet increase relative motion.
 At small Stokes numbers, particles tend not to detach from the flow, and preferential concentration is weak.
 As a result, the enhancement of the relative velocities due to differential sampling is more significant, and the net effect of polydispersity on the collision kernel is positive.

-Conversely, in the regime where the Stokes numbers of both particles exceed $St \gtrsim 0.5$, polydispersity attenuates collisions, because the reduction in preferential concentration dominates the increase in the relative velocities.
-In this case, the collision kernel only increases when moving horizontally to the right or vertically upwards in \cref{fig:bidisp}(a), i.e., when the Stokes number of one particle grows.
-To elucidate this point further, consider \cref{fig:theta}, which shows the bidisperse collision kernel as a function of the mean Stokes number $\langle St \rangle = (St_i + St_j)/2$ and the dispersion parameter $\theta_{ij} = |St_i - St_j| / (St_i + St_j)$.
-It is evident that $\Gamma_{ij}$ predominantly increases with $\langle St \rangle$, as indicated by the nearly vertical contour lines.
-The dependence on $\theta_{ij}$ is secondary and limited to the smallest values of $\langle St\rangle$.
-This suggests that as the particles' inertia increases, the specific size difference becomes less critical than the overall inertial effects of preferential concentration and the sling effect.
-For large $\langle St \rangle$, increasing $\theta_{ij}$ (at constant $\langle St \rangle$) even decreases $\Gamma_{ij}$, as greater differences in size weakens preferential concentration.
+Conversely, at larger Stokes numbers, $St \gtrsim 0.4$, preferential concentration significantly contributes to the collision rate, and the loss of clustering due to polydispersity outweighs the increase in relative velocities, leading to an attenuation of collisions.
+In this regime, the collision kernel increases only when one of the Stokes numbers--and thus the overall inertia of the droplet pair--becomes larger.